hexahigh/Game-assets/README.md

-# So uh apperantly i cant push new files using git so new games and updates will be added from the Releases page.
+# So uh apperantly i cant push new files using git, so new games and updates will be added from the Releases page.

 # Assets from multiple games.